ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

 {:toc}

 ## Python decorators
 A decorator is a function that accepts another function as an argument and adds new functionality to it.
+Decorators are used for all sorts of things, like logging, timing the execution of functions, and caching values.
+Let's see a couple of examples!

+### The most useless decorator
+Arguably, the most useless decorator is the following one that does absolutely nothing! :)

+{% highlight python %}
+{% raw %}
+def noop_decorator(func):
+    return func

-The typical place to put a decorator is just before the definition of a function.
+# The typical place to put a decorator is
+# just before the definition of a function
+@noop_decorator
+def hello_world():
+    return "Hello, world!"

+hello_world()
+#    Hello, world!
+{% endraw %}
+{% endhighlight %}

+So, basically, the `noop_decorator` returns whatever function we hand it over, without modifying it at all.

+### Timing the execution of a function
 In the following example, we construct a decorator called `mytimer` that prints the time a function takes to execute.
-The decorator accepts as input the function "func", saves the current value of a performance counter, runs the function "func", and then takes the difference between the new minus old value of the performance counter.
-Notice that `mytimer` returns a new function, the one called `wrapper`, that wraps our code around the given function "func".
+The decorator accepts as input the function *func*, and returns another function called `wrapper`.
+The latter uses the `*args` and `**kwargs` to collect the positional and keyword arguments.
+Next, it saves the current value of a performance counter, runs the function *func* by forwarding the *args* and *kwargs* with the unpacking operators (asterisk and double asterisk).
+Subsequently, it takes the difference between the new minus old value of the performance counter and prints the result.
+Finally, it returns the result of `func`, as we expected if we called the undecorated function.

 {% highlight python %}
 {% raw %}